yangyuxue1994/PyACTUPSpreadingActivation/README.md

-﻿# PyACTUp 1.0.3
+﻿# PyACTUp 1.0.2

 ### What's new
-This version adds spreading activation term, some properties for Imaginal Buffer, and add Importance term
+This version adds spreading activation term, importance term, some properties for Imaginal Buffer

 To make everything easier, I didn't change much about old methods, instead I added new ones, such as information first needs to be attended, then cleared from Imaginal buffer, then copied to declarative memory buffer.
 The chunk in Imaginal buffer should be **spreading** to all chunks in declarative memory buffer.
 Moreover, when successfully retrieving a memory, model should re-encode this memory.